 Couple this with a few other facts: It’s been reported that Microsoft’s internal development of games isn’t going so well.
 Is it above the company to resort to outright buying a blockbuster’s timed exclusivity?
 Especially considering how much of a money maker the console has been for the franchise in the United States and Europe (and yes, those are the only countries Activision is concerned about).

 The Xbox 360 has been pretty undefeated in sales in the United States, reigning supreme for more than 25 consecutive months.
 That’s more than two years of nothing but the Xbox 360 on top.
-We’ve seen the PS3 come out with AAA exclusives like Uncharted 3 and God of War: Ascension, besides a new Super Slim model.
+We’ve seen the PS3 come out with AAA exclusives, besides a new Super Slim model.
 Nintendo has released its next generation Wii U console, riding on the success of the original.
 And yet, Microsoft’s console won out.

 The decision to have timed exclusive DLC content for Call of Duty games may have been overtly anal and ridiculous, but it worked to marvellous effect.
 It even increased demand for the DLC – and all of that is extra revenue, remember – on PSN and PC.
 The DLC for Call of Duty: Black Ops II has been ranking in the top 5 for PlayStation Network sales since its release earlier this year.

 And I hate Black Ops II.
-I realize there are several people out there who like it and respect, but geez, that goddamn game.
+I realize there are several people out there who like it and respect, but geez, that damn game.

 Why is Sony pursuing the same approach with exclusive content for Watch_Dogs and Assassin’s Creed IV: Black Flag?
 Because it wants to drive sales for its console when it launches.
 Neither of those is timed exclusive (for now) and Sony’s line-up which includes Killzone: Shadow Fall, DriveClub and inFamous: Second Son – with more titles be revealed at E3 – isn’t exactly the most encouraging one.